-Skrocki Design is an independent handcrafted lifestyle brand whose mission is to create fashionable fantasy inspired items with a historical and edgy twist.
-With a unique blend of influences from fairy tales, to mythology, and travels to historic sites and the beauty of Canada, mixed with a modern edginess, we hope our items will inspire creativity in anyone using them in their day-to-day activities and hobbies.
-We specifically make items based off our pursuits of our own passions including: fashion, music, writing, drawing, photography, home decor and cooking etc. We predominately work with artisan leathers, metal and gemstones.
+Six Wings by Skrocki Design comprises two distinct artists - Amy and Tanner Skrocki.
+Who blend influences from fairy tales, to mythology, learning about their heritages and travels to historic sites and the beauty of Canada, mixed with contemporary influences.
+They hope their items will inspire creativity in anyone using them in their day-to-day activities and hobbies.
+They specifically make items based off their own artistic identities and their own passions, including fashion, music, writing, drawing, photography, home decor and cooking etc. they predominately work with artisan leathers, metal, paper and gemstones.

 “Skrocki Design- a design house featuring wearable art inspired by artifacts, fantasy and passion…[gives] us a glimpse into the fine art of hard work and the hard work of fine art.” – T8N Magazine.